autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 Our staking model consists of two tiers:

 - Farmers earn rewards proportional to their pledged storage.
 Farmers can choose to nominate operators and back them with their own stake, increasing their chance of being elected as a slot leader.
 Farmers, who have earned storage rewards, nominate operators to execute transactions.
-This nomination system balances the power between farmers who nominate and operators and both parties share the execution fees and the potential penalties (slashing).
+This nomination system balances the power between farmers who nominate and operators with both parties sharing the execution fees and the potential penalties (slashing).

 - Operators stake to gain the right to produce bundles within a domain.
-They are responsible for validating and executing transactions, producing execution receipts, applying state transitions, submitting a storage fee for the bundle execution and earning fees for their work.
+They are responsible for validating and executing transactions, producing execution receipts, applying state transitions, submitting a storage fee for bundle execution and earning fees for their work.
 The operator's chances to be elected as a slot leader and produce a bundle are weighted by their stake.
 Operators can be nominated by farmers or other SSC holders.

 The nomination pools in Subspace are "lazy": any fees earned by the operator are assigned to the pool and are not deposited to the nominators wallet unless they ask for a withdrawal.
 Unless withdrawn, the fees are "auto-staked" - they count towards the total stake of the pool, increasing its chance of being elected to produce bundles.